Jemsire/JemLives/README.md

 A Hytale server plugin that implements a limited lives system.
 Players start with a set amount of lives and lose them upon death.
 Once they run out of lives, they are penalized (e.g., kicked) until their lives regenerate.

+---

+# BETA!!!! - Not a ton of testing just yet and unfinished features!
+*Use at your own risk!*

+---

 ## Features

 - **Limited Lives System**: Players start with a configurable number of lives (fixed or randomized).